Barbara Stensland shares her tips on how to rebuild your life after a devastating MS diagnosis.

-- Pick yourself up and make something out of the debris of your old life.
+- Pick myself up and make something out of the debris of my old life.

-Personally, I highly recommend the Pity Party, but if I were you, I’d perhaps not keep it up for quite so long though.
+Personally, I highly recommend the Pity Party.
+But if I were you, I’d perhaps not keep it up for quite so long as I did.
 I was a mess, physically and emotionally.
 If I could do that old-fashioned thing of gnashing my teeth and rending my clothes, I probably would have.

 Luckily for me, there was light (eventually) at the end of the tunnel and it wasn’t the glare of an oncoming train.
 My friends pulled me out of my abyss, chastising and comforting me simultaneously.

 A new perspective

 As I surveyed the wreckage of my life with a fresh perspective, I felt damaged yet free.
 Everything I thought I knew had gone – job, partner, future career path.